GoogleChromeLabs/comlink/README.md

 ### `proxy(endpoint)`

 `proxy` creates an ES6 proxy and sends all operations through the channel behind `endpoint`.
-On the other end of the channel should be passed to `expose`.
+The other end of the channel should be passed to `expose`.

 ### `expose: (rootObj, endpoint)`

 `expose` listens for RPC messages on `endpoint` and applies the operations to `rootObj`.
 The return value will be structurally cloned and sent back.
-Values that implement the [`Transferable`][transferable] interface, will be transferred.
+Values that implement the [`Transferable`][transferable] interface will be transferred.

 ### `proxyValue(value)`

-If structurally cloning a value is undesired, wrapping the value in `proxyValue` will cause `expose` to instead send back a [`MessagePort`][MessagePort] that will be hooked up to a new proxy on the other end.
+If structurally cloning a return value is undesired, wrapping the value in a `proxyValue` call will cause `expose` to send back a [`MessagePort`][MessagePort] instead of the actual value.
+The `MessagePort` will be hooked up to a new proxy on the other end.

 [UMD]: https://github.com/umdjs/umd